$J/\psi$ meson production in association with an open charm hadron at the LHC: A reappraisal: Proton-proton results at 7 TeV

 where only the gluon-gluon initial state is retained due to its dominant partonic luminosity at the LHC, and $X=g$ when $\mathcal{H}=J/\psi$ and $X=\bar{C}$~\footnote{$\bar{C}$ stands for the charge conjugate particle of the open (anti-)charm hadron $C$.} when $\mathcal{H}=C$.
-The 4 free parameters $\lambda_{\mathcal{H}},\kappa_{\mathcal{H}},P_{T,\mathcal{H}},n_{\mathcal{H}}$ are determined from the $pp$ experimental data via a fit after convolution with a proton PDF
+The 4 free parameters $\lambda_{\mathcal{H}},\kappa_{\mathcal{H}},P_{T,\mathcal{H}},n_{\mathcal{H}}$ are determined from the $pp$ experimental data via a fit after convolution with a proton PDF,

-The fitted values of these parameters for $\mathcal{H}=J/\psi,D^0,D^+,D_s^+$ and $\Lambda_c^+$ to the LHCb double differential data $d^2\sigma/dP_Tdy$~\cite{Aaij:2011jh,Aaij:2013yaa,Aaij:2013mga} can be found in Table~\ref{tab:fitCB} with the CT10NLO proton PDF~\cite{Lai:2010vv}.
-The factorisation scale $\mu_F$ entering in the PDF is fixed dynamically as the transverse mass of the particle $\mathcal{H}$.
+The fitted values of these parameters, along with their errors from the $\chi^2$ fit, for $\mathcal{H}=J/\psi,D^0,D^+,D_s^+$ and $\Lambda_c^+$ to the LHCb double differential data $d^2\sigma/dP_Tdy$~\cite{Aaij:2011jh,Aaij:2013yaa,Aaij:2013mga} can be found in Table~\ref{tab:fitCB} with the CT10NLO proton PDF~\cite{Lai:2010vv}, where the $\chi^2$ values and the numbers of fitted experimental data are also given in the table.
+The comparison between our fit results and the LHCb data is reported in Fig.~\ref{fig:ppfit}.
+The factorization scale $\mu_F$ entering in the PDF is fixed dynamically as the transverse mass of the particle $\mathcal{H}$.
 Thereby, the DPS$_1$ cross sections are

-Since no correlation is considered in DPS$_1$, we take an individual factorisation scale for each scattering.
-Finally, because LHCb~\cite{Aaij:2012dz} has presented the measured values of the cross sections for prompt $J/\psi$ and open charm hadrons $C$ in the acceptance, we will normalise our DPS$_1$ cross sections according to these measured values.
+Since no correlation is considered in DPS$_1$, we take an individual factorization scale for each scattering.
+Finally, because LHCb~\cite{Aaij:2012dz} has presented the measured values of the cross sections for prompt $J/\psi$ and open charm hadrons $C$ in the acceptance, we will normalize our DPS$_1$ cross sections according to these measured values.